input-output-hk/cardanodocs.com-archived/_docs/cardano/2017-01-01-proof-of-stake.md

 # Ouroboros Proof of Stake Algorithm

 The Ouroboros Proof of Stake (PoS) Algorithm is the most important part of the protocol.
-It defines the way in which nodes reach consensus about the state of [ledger](/glossary/#ledger).
+It defines the way in which nodes reach consensus about the state of the [ledger](/glossary/#ledger).

 Ouroboros is unique as the first proof-of-stake blockchain protocol based on formal, peer-reviewed academic research.